neil-nb/PatternAnalysis-2025/recognition/2D_Improved_UNET_47205145/README.md

 ### Results
 The Improved U-Net achieved robust segmentation performance across all anatomical classes, showing effective localisation of the prostate and surrounding organs.
 Quantitatively, average Dice scores across classes were in the range of 0.825-0.994, with the bladder and background being the least and most accurately predicted classes respectively.
-These results demonstrate that the architectural improvements enhance feature learning and generalisation to unseen slices.

 ![Performance Results](images/dice_scores.png)